 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,500 for Self Only and \$3,000 for Self Plus One or Self and Family when you use PPO providers.
 The deductible is \$3,000 for Self Only and \$6,000 for Self Plus One or Self and Family when you use non-PPO providers.
 Any of the above expenses for PPO providers also count toward this non-PPO amount.
 The Self Plus One or the Self and Family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses and prescriptions. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.
 If Medicare is your primary payor, GEHA will provide secondary benefits for covered charges.
 The high deductible health plan deductible and coinsurance are not waived for Medicare members. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
 See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - When using a PPO hospital, the professionals who provide services may not all be PPO providers.
 If they are not, they will be paid by this Plan as non-PPO providers.
-However, if the services are performed by non-PPO radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists or pathologists at a PPO hospital, we will pay up to the Plan allowable at the preferred provider rate. - YOU MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
-Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
+However, if the services are performed by non-PPO radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists or pathologists at a PPO hospital, we will pay up to the Plan allowable at the preferred provider rate. - We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
+We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency.
+You will be responsible for the difference between the plan allowance and the billed amount. - YOU MUST GET PREAUTHORIZATION FOR SOME SURGICAL PROCEDURES.
+Please refer to the preauthorization information shown in Section 3 to be sure which services require preauthorization.